 Dublin South Central Mental Health Service receives referrals primarily from GPs and from doctors in emergency departments.
 There are five Community Mental Health Teams (CMHT’S) for Adult Psychiatry (ages 18-64 inclusive) covering three geographical sectors within the service.
 CMHTs provide services to inpatient, out-patient, day hospitals and day services.

-To check if your address is in the Dublin South Central Mental Health Service (DSCMHS) catchment area, click here.
+To check if your address is in the Dublin South Central Mental Health Service (DSCMHS) catchment area, please click on the link below: